Last Update 05.09.2018

 - The manuals for most of the furniture (you will have to assemble it afterwards)

 - Hammer (to remove some of the nails)

 When done, place the disassembled furniture in large boxes and label them.
 It’s best if it’s flat-pack furniture as it will take lesser space in the moving van.
 This will cut some of the costs for the removals service.

 Clean the Bedroom

 Leaving the old place doesn’t mean someone else will not get in.
-If you are living on a rent and want to get your full deposit back, as a tenant, you are obliged to arrange an end of tenancy cleaning.
+If you live on rent and want to get your full deposit back, you are obliged to arrange an end of tenancy cleaning as a tenant.

 Still, if you decide to clean on your own, make some preparations: